data301-2020-winter1/course-project-group_6020/analysis/README.md

 ## Description of analysis folder
-This folder is dedicated for storing analysis and work of all of the team members and also the final anlysis for the project.
+This folder is dedicated for storing analysis and work of all of the team members and also the final anlysis for the **project**.

 ###
 1. Marla